Table of Contents

 View on Amazon.com ➜

 The tap water is safe to drink in Germany, so you’ll want to remain hydrated by bringing a reusable water bottle with you wherever you go.
-We like to use a water bottle with a Brita water filter as an added layer of protection when drinking from the tap.
+We like to use a water bottle with a Brita water filter since it purifies water and improves the taste of any chlorine or minerals that have been added.

 View on Amazon.com ➜

-Germany experiences all four seasons, and the weather can be a little unpredictable.
-Berlin gets hot in July, but it does rain.
+Germany has a unique climate, and the weather can be a bit all over the place.
+Berlin gets hot in July, but it does rain throughout the year.
 And while September is sunnier, it brings cooler temperatures.
 With a light jacket in a neutral color, you’ll be prepared for any weather and fit in perfectly with the locals.

 jacket